piotr1204Essex/piotr1204Essex.github.io/machine_learning.md

 4. Hutson, M. (2021).
 The pros and cons of AI-based writing tools.
 Nature.

 #### Summary Post

+The discussion here revolves around Robo-writers as discussed by Hutson (2021) in Nature.
+It is becoming increasingly clear how capable and powerful generative AI is.
+It also shows where it can get with the right guidance and nurture.

+It is highlighted that while we may observe numerous benefits to the usage of Robo-writers, their application is not devoid of cons.
+The AI might support administrative, repeatable tasks that are based on a pre-set of data or curated input.
+It does seem to do a very good job at it.
+Some of the applications one can think of, are mostly within public or corporate space.
+Drafting mass communication emails, instructions for the products, tutorials for manual set up at home and so on and so forth.
+All of what has been mentioned though, is quite far away from creative literature of stories, heroes, fairy tales etc.

+Although the AI seems to be handling creativity just fine (Grosz, 2022), there is the concept of a human soul.
+Something spiritual, unique to each and everyone of us.
+Something that animals do not possess.
+If that is the case, then how could an AI have a soul?
+And without a soul, how can a novel captivate the reader?
+There is no academic resource I could find to back the above statement up.
+Soul is a relative term and is open to various interpretations.
+It is however noteworthy when considering Robo-writers.

+The summary is similar to the one from the initial post.
+So I will leave the discussion here, with the food for thought in the form of Robo-writers versus human soul.

+References:

+1. Boddington, P. (2021).
+Ethical guidelines for AI: A proposed framework.
+Springer.

+2. Clark, E., et al. (2020).
+"ELECTRA: Rethinking pre-training text encoders." arXiv preprint arXiv:2003.10555.

+3. Grosz, B. (2022).
+AI's impact on the future job landscape.
+AI Magazine.

+4. Hutson, M. (2021).
+The pros and cons of AI-based writing tools.
+Nature.

 ### e-Portfolio Activity: Correlation and Regression